Acquisition and administrative expenses

 Net earned premiums

-The portion of premiums written that is allocated to the current financial year.
+The portion of premiums written that is allocated to the reported financial year.

 Non-life insurance includes the property and casualty insurance and health insurance segments.

 Nordics includes the countries of Denmark, Norway, Sweden and Finland.
 VIG Holding is represented by branches in Denmark, Norway and Sweden.
 The EU freedom to provide services allows customers to also be served in Finland.
 Note that differences may exist between this definition and the definition of Nordics or Northern Europe used by other companies, financial institutions (e.g. IMF, OECD, WIFO, IHS), etc.

 Operating RoE measures the profitability of the Group by expressing the business operating result as a ratio of the capital employed.
 This ratio is calculated by dividing the business operating result by the average shareholders' equity.
 Shareholders' equity adjusted for a provision for unrealised gains and losses is used for this purpose.